FreifunkHochstift/ffho-packages/ffho/ffho-site-generate/ReadMe.md

 ==================

-This package generates the needed `site.json` directly on the node after firmware upgrad has been performed.
+This package generates the needed `site.json` directly on the node after firmware upgrade has been performed.
 This can be used, to support different sites/regions within one firmware image.
-The default `site.json` will be replaced by `site/extra/template.conf` which is patly replacte by values defined in `site/extra/sites.conf` and `site/extra/groups.conf`.
+The default `site.json` will be replaced by `site/extra/template.conf` which is partially replaced by values defined in `site/extra/sites.conf` and `site/extra/groups.conf`.

 One can generate the `site.conf` before build with: `GLUON_SITEDIR=$PATH ./scripts/gen-site-conf.lua`